nasa/Transform-to-Open-Science/Module_3/Lesson_4/readme.md

 ### Should the Data be Shared?

-Before datasets are shared, it’s important to consider any restrictions to your permission to share and ensure that your contributors – including sample and data donors – approve its release.
+Before datasets are shared, it's important to consider any restrictions to your permission to share and ensure that your contributors – including sample and data donors – approve its release.

 Data should be as open as possible and as closed as necessary.

-- Opening our data is a powerful way to enable discovery, transparency, and scientific progress.
+Opening our data is a powerful way to enable discovery, transparency, and scientific progress.
+However you may want to consider a couple of points before data is shared:

 - Some data are subject to laws, regulations, and policies which limit the release of the data.
 - Your local institution may have additional policies and resources – investigate them early and often.